 Together with her partner Drew Matott, she runs the St. Pauli Paperstudio.

 Scholarship holder Paper Residency !
 2020 in Berlin.

-Fee Kleiß was a scholarship holder of the Paper Residency in 2021.
+In 2022, Jessica Maria Toliver was a scholarship holder at the Paper Residency ! in Munich.

 Director at d’mage, founder and executive manager at d’mage-light, Paper Residency! and the museum Haus des Papiers.

 Passionate about art, literature, people.
 She released numerous books and records and, for decades, toured with different performances all across the country.
 Recipient of nominations, awards, and scholarships.
 A turning point led to a re-orientation.
 Since 2009, she has been running the Fine Art-Print manufacture d’mage and creating impulses all around its cultural network.

 Paperlove is her passion and her job at the paper manufacturer Hahnemühle.
 As a trained journalist - with Berlin roots - Bettina has been loyal to fine paper for almost 20 years.
 She established PR/marketing communications at the traditional German company and is now responsible for corporate and sustainability communications at Hahnemühle.
 Personally, she is inspired by photography and architecture.